 Does the Team That Wins the Coin Toss Usually Win the Game?

-The initial coin toss at the beginning of a regular season game doesn’t do much more than determining which team will get possession of the ball to begin a game.
+The initial coin toss at the beginning of a game doesn’t do much more than determining which team will get possession of the ball to begin a game.
 There is no evidence to suggest a team who wins that coin toss has any better chance of winning the game.
 Winning and electing to receive the ball could give a team a chance to set the tone for the game, but with four quarters to follow the kickoff, the game tone is bound to go back and forth.

 Does the Coin Toss Matter More in Overtime?